 Reviewed by Johnson Pang

-Johnson Pang is a PhD candidate at The Southern Baptist Theological Seminary.
+Johnson Pang is a PhD student at the Southern Baptist Theological Seminary in Louisville, KY.

 Buy the books